A Proven Method for Building a Continuous Improvement Culture

 Toyota receives more than one million operational improvement ideas from its employees each year and implements 90 percent of them.

-There are two powerful messages in this short statement worth noting: 1) One million ideas submitted each year tells us that Toyota, a company revered for setting the standard in manufacturing, is always looking for ways to improve, and 2) When such a highly respected manufacturer implements 90 percent of the ideas submitted by its employees (many of whom are front-line), it’s not only an indication of how insightful and intelligent its employees are, but it is also a sign that those employees are truly interested in the success of the company.
+There are two powerful messages in this short statement worth noting: 1) One million ideas submitted each year tells us that Toyota, a company revered for setting the standard in how to run a successful business, is always looking for ways to improve, and 2) When such a highly respected company implements 90 percent of the ideas submitted by its employees (many of whom are not C-Suite executives), it’s not only an indication of how insightful and intelligent its employees are, but it is also a sign that those employees are truly interested in the success of the company.

-Building a manufacturing culture of continuous improvement, innovation and job satisfaction invariably leads to higher worker retention, performance, and an ability to attract high-quality people to serve anywhere from the C-Suite to the production floor.
-And although this may be widely known, some manufacturers struggle to create such a culture.
+Building a culture of continuous improvement, innovation and job satisfaction invariably leads to higher worker retention, performance, and an ability to attract high-quality people.
+And although this may be widely known, some organizations struggle to create such a culture.

 All Ideas Matter